Skip to content

 ./oradba_install.sh --github --version dev-branch-name

-Requirements: git and curl or wget
+Requirements: git and curl or wget.

 Warning: Development branches may contain unstable code.
 Use stable releases for production.